claudelguembu/nasa-path-finder/README.md

-## Description
+## Project Overview
-Find the most efficient path of handrails on the exterior of the ISS for navigating from Point A to Point B.  Using React.js, a 3D Model representation of the ISS is used to highlight designed path.
+Find the most efficient path of handrails along the exterior of the ISS when navigating from Point A to Point B.  Using React.js, a 3D Model representation of the ISS is used to highlight designed path.
 Intermediate points, hazards, and astronaut wingspan should be taken into consideration when calculating the optimal path(s).